jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

 ```

-We can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v2/4.png" alt="drawing" width="600"/></div>

 ### Part6-1-3

 The above registers are categorized as parallel registers.
-There are another kind of registers called shift
+There are other kinds of registers called shift
 registers.
-A shift register is a register in which binary data can be stored and then shifted left or right when
+A shift register is where binary data can be stored and then shifted left or right when
 the control signal is asserted.
-Shift registers can further be sub-categorized into parallel load serial out,
+Shift registers can be sub-categorized into parallel load serial out,
-serial load parallel out, or serial load serial out shift registers.
+serial load parallel out, or serial load serial-out shift registers.
 They may or may not have reset signals.

-In Xilinx FPGA, LUT can be used as a serial shift register with one bit input and one bit output using one
+In Xilinx FPGA, LUT can be used as a serial shift register with one-bit input and one-bit output using one
-LUT as SRL32 providing efficient design (instead of cascading up to 32 flip-flops) provided the code is
+LUT as SRL32 provides efficient design (instead of cascading up to 32 flip-flops), provided the code is
 written properly.
-It may or may not have enable signal.
+It may or may not have enabled a signal.
 When the enable signal is asserted, the internal
-content gets shifted by one bit position and a new bit value is shifted in.
-Here is a model for a simple onebit serial shift in and shift out register without enable signal.
-It is modeled to shift for 32 clock cycles
+content is shifted by a one-bit position and a new bit value is shifted.
+Here is a model for a simple one-bit serial shift in and shift out register without enabling signal.
+It is modeled to shift for 32 cycles
-before the shifted bit brought out.
+before the shifted bit is brought out.
 This model can be used to implement a delay line.

 ```verilog
 module simple_one_bit_serial_shift_register_behavior(input Clk, input